Call now for 24/7 services. 100% confidential. Insurance accepted.

 Rehab centers for teens and adolescents may include any or all of the following therapy models.

 Cognitive Behavioral Therapy (CBT)

-This treatment and therapy model reinforces the teen’s ability to make “healthy” changes in their lives through replacing destructive behaviors and thoughts with positive and self affirming ones.
-Cbt will help the youth build self esteem and develop good decisions making.
+This treatment and therapy model reinforces the teen’s ability to make “healthy” changes in their lives by replacing destructive behaviors and thoughts with positive and self-affirming ones.
+CBT will help the youth build self-esteem and develop good decisions making.